 Children can gently press their index finger in the bag to write numbers, letters, or sight words.

 This is another super simple activity that requires hardly any prep!
-Upcycle frozen dinner trays and pour a little cornmeal into the bottom of the tray, just enough to cover the bottom.
+Pour a little sand or cornmeal into the bottom of a shallow tray, just enough to cover the bottom.

 Children can use their index finger to write letters, numbers, or sight words in the tray.

 Wikki Stix are always a favorite with young children!
 They come in a wide variety of colors and have a wax like texture that invites touching and manipulating.

 These waxed strings can be easily shaped and placed on top of alphabet, number, or sight word cards.
 I created these free, printable uppercase Wikki Stix cards for you to use with this activity.

 These glue cards are very easy to make, you only need a few ingredients you probably already have on hand!
 Here’s the tutorial for making your own tactile number and letter cards with glue.

 Sandpaper Letters and Numbers

 You can find sandpaper at the dollar store.
 Trace and cut letters or numbers out of the sandpaper and glue them to squares of thick cardstock or poster board.
 You could also use those textured, rubber placemats instead of sandpaper if you prefer.